jumbledore/My-fourth-capstone-project-/README.md

 #### Insights
--Data presented in a picture using CNN model (X) has a slightly lower F1 score compared to CNN model trained on raw data; this is due to additional inputs of empty data that has no correlation.
+- Data presented in a picture using CNN model (X) has a slightly lower F1 score compared to CNN model trained on raw data; this is due to additional inputs of empty data that has no correlation.
--X still has a high F1 score of 0.97 which meant that the model is also useful in helping to distinguish gender based on data presented in a picture.
+- X still has a high F1 score of 0.97 which meant that the model is also useful in helping to distinguish gender based on data presented in a picture.
--Based on the F1 scores of all 3 models, it strongly suggests that male and female voice can be distinguished based on the data provided.
+- Based on the F1 scores of all 3 models, it strongly suggests that male and female voice can be distinguished based on the data provided.

 [Link to LinkedIn](https://www.linkedin.com/in/jeremy-tay-116124139/)